Synthesis-Collective/SynthEBD/README.md

 3. Download any SynthEBD Asset Config Files you would like to use (e.g. Tempered Skins, Bjin, etc.)

 4. Launch SynthEBD.exe (through your mod manager if you are using one).

+5. Set the Output Data Folder (where SynthEBD-generated files will be written.
+As an MO2 user I prefer C:\MyMO2Path\mods\SynthEBD Output.

+6. Select the distribution mode you'd like to use for bodies (none, BodyGen, or OBody/AutoBody)

+7. (if using a mod manger) Go to the *Mod Manager Integration Menu* and set up your mod manager paths.

 5. In the *Textures and Meshes* tab, click *Install Config From Archive*.
 Select one of the config files that you downloaded in step 3, and follow the on-screen instructions to complete the installation.